-ADS5525 has a power scaling mode in which the device can be operated at reduced power levels at lower sampling frequencies with no difference in performance.
-(See Figure 30)(1) There are four power scaling modes for different sampling clock frequency ranges, using the serial interface register bits <SCALING> (Table 16).
+ADS5545 has a power scaling mode in which the device can be operated at reduced power levels at lower sampling frequencies with no difference in performance.
+(Figure 30)(1) There are four power scaling modes for different sampling frequency ranges which can be programmed using the serial interface register bits <SCALING> (see Table 16).
 Only the AVDD power is scaled, leaving the DRVDD power unchanged.